Polynomials for Crystal Frameworks and the Rigid Unit Mode Spectrum: Introduction

-Material scientists are interested in the manifestation and explanation of various forms of low energy motion and oscillation in materials.
-Of particular interest are the rigid unit modes (RUMs) in crystals and zeolites.
-These are the low energy (long wavelength) modes of crystal lattice oscillation which are related to the relative motions of rigid units, such as the SiO$_4$ tetrahedral units in quartz.
-The wave vectors of these vibrational modes are observed in neutron scattering experiments and have been shown to correlate closely with those for the modes observed in numerical simulations with periodic networks of rigid units.
-In both the experimental measurements and in the computer simulations the background mathematical model is classical lattice dynamics and the rigid unit modes are observed where phonon dispersion curves display markedly low energy.
-There is now a considerable body of literature tabulating the rigid unit modes of various crystals and it has become evident that the primary determinant for these low energy modes in a material $\M$ is the geometric structure of its abstract framework $\C$.
-This work shows that typically the wave vectors of RUMs lie along lines and planes in reciprocal space but there are surprises.
-Firstly the wave vectors often lie on curved "exotic" surfaces in reciprocal space \cite{dov-exotic}.
-Secondly some zeolites have one or more rigid unit mode oscillation for every wave vector, representing an extraordinary degree of flexibility \cite{ham-dov-zeo1997}, \cite{hamdov-zeo1998}.
-See also \cite{gid-et-al} and \cite{swa-dov}.
+Material scientists are interested in the manifestation and explanation of various forms of low energy oscillation and excitation modes.
+Of particular interest are the rigid unit modes (RUMs) in crystalline materials, the low energy (long wavelength) modes of oscillation related to the relative motions of rigid units, such as the SiO$_4$ tetrahedral units in quartz.
+The wave vectors of these modes are observed in neutron scattering experiments and have been shown to correlate closely with those for the modes observed in computer simulations with periodic networks of rigid units.
+In both the experimental measurements and in the simulations the background mathematical model is classical lattice dynamics and the rigid unit mode wave vectors are observed where phonon dispersion curves display markedly low energy.
+There is now a considerable body of literature tabulating the rigid unit mode wave vectors of various crystals and it has become evident that the primary determinant in a material $\M$ is the geometric structure of an associated abstract framework $\C$.
+This was outlined in the seminal paper of Giddy, Dove, Pawley and Heine \cite{gid-et-al}.
+See also Swainson and Dove \cite{swa-dov}, Hammond et al \cite{ham-dov-zeo1997}, \cite{hamdov-zeo1998} and Dove et al \cite{dov-exotic}.
+This experimental work shows that the wave vectors of RUMs often lie along lines and planes in reciprocal space.
+However, for many materials the wave vectors also lie on more mysterious curved surfaces.
+See also the recent computer assisted analysis of Wegner \cite{weg}.

-As we shall demonstrate the mathematics of rigid unit modes is essentially a linear first order theory and one can side-step much of the lattice dynamical formulations that relate to higher energy phonons and their dispersion curves.
-This was outlined in the seminal paper of Giddy, Dove, Pawley and Heine \cite{gid-et-al} and has been pursued effectively in the recent mathematical analysis of Wegner \cite{weg}.